-To qualify as a like-kind exchange, both the property you transfer and the property you receive must be held by you for business or investment purposes.
-There must be an exchange of like property.
+To qualify as a like-kind exchange, you must hold for business or investment purposes both the property you transfer and the property you receive.
+There must also be an exchange of like-kind property.
 For more information, see Like-Kind Exchanges in Publication 544.

-The basis of the property you receive is generally the same as the basis of the property you gave up.
+The basis of the property you receive is the same as the basis of the property you gave up.